Machine learning tagged boosted dark photon: A signature of fermionic portal matter at the LHC: HDNN identification of dark photon jets

 \subsection{Constituent level input}

-The figures in this section display average jet images (averaged over 10,000 individual jet images) that give a visual representation of the $ p_{_T}$ deposition of jet constituents in the $\Delta\eta-\Delta\phi$ plane for both dark photon jets and non-dark photon jets.
+The figures in this section display average jet images (averaged over 10,000 individual jet images) that give a visual representation of the $ p_{_T}$ deposition of jet constituents in the $\Delta\eta-\Delta\phi$ plane for both dark photon jets and {nondark} photon jets.
 The images are prepared with two different granularities, both having $16\times 16$ pixels size.

-In Fig.~\ref{subfig:jetimage_larger_sig_pt} and \ref{subfig:jetimage_larger_bkg_pt} we depict the jet images with a granularity of $0.1 \times 0.1$ covering a $\Delta\eta-\Delta\phi$ range from $-0.8$ to $0.8$ for the dark photon jets and non-dark photon jets, respectively.
+In Fig.~\ref{subfig:jetimage_larger_sig_pt} and \ref{subfig:jetimage_larger_bkg_pt} we depict the jet images with a granularity of $0.1 \times 0.1$ covering a $\Delta\eta-\Delta\phi$ range from $-0.8$ to $0.8$ for the dark photon jets and {nondark} photon jets, respectively.
 These images include contributions from all the charged, neutral hadrons and photons, capturing the full hadronic content and providing a comprehensive representation of the jet's internal structure.
-Such an image captures the correlation of transverse momentum of the jet constituents with the pseudo-rapidity and azimuthal angle making it a key component in differentiating between the dark photon jets and non-dark photon jets.
+Such an image captures the correlation of transverse momentum of the jet constituents with the {pseudorapidity} and azimuthal angle making it a key component in differentiating between the dark photon jets and {nondark} photon jets.

 On the other hand, in Fig.~\ref{subfig:jetimage_smaller_sig_pt} and \ref{subfig:jetimage_smaller_bkg_pt}, we present jet images with a finer granularity of $0.025 \times 0.025$ over a smaller $\Delta\eta-\Delta\phi$ range from $-0.2$ to $0.2$.
 These images include only the contributions from charged hadrons and photons.
 Such a finer resolution is possible if one couples the information of the ECAL energy deposition of the photons and HCAL energy deposition of the charged hadrons along with the tracker information associated with the charged hadrons.
 This higher resolution allows for a more detailed examination of the jet core, where most of the transverse momentum is concentrated in the actual dark photon initiated jet.
 These two layers will act as two channels of the image input to the CNN part of HDNN architecture.